LandinMartensIQ/learning-to-program/1 - DataTypes/README.md

 # Assignment Instructions

-* With the project open within visual studio, using the solution panel open Tests/WeirdCalculator_Tests.cs.
+* With the project open within visual studio, using the solution panel open Tests/WeirdCalculator_Tests.cs
-* Right click on the class -> run tests.
+* Right click on the class -> run tests
-  * A test pane should open and show you all them are failing.
+  * A test pane should open and show you all them are failing
-  * If you don't see this, please call me over for help - this should 'just work'.
+  * If you don't see this, please call me over for help - this should 'just work'
-* The comment above the tests within the test class will guide you through the test.
+* The comment above the tests within the test class will guide you through the test
 * You will find comments within Code/WeirdCalculator.cs
-  * These will give you some context / food for thought and high level hints for more complex things.
+  * These will give you some context / food for thought and high level hints for more complex things

 # Submission Instructions

-* When you are done and ready for review you need to push your changes so I can see them.
+* When you are done and ready for review you need to push your changes so I can see them
 * Open `Git Bash` (windows search for it)
 * Type `cd C:\Git\learning-to-program` and hit enter
 * Type `git add .` and hit enter
   * This will stage your all changes in your local branch
 * Type `git commit -m "Assignment Changes"` and hit enter
   * This will create a commit with all the staged files in your local branch
-* Type `git push`
+* Type `git push` and hit enter
   * This will push your local commit(s) to your remote branch
-* Let me know which assignment you have done and I will take a look and review it.
+* Let me know which assignment you have done and I will take a look and review it